-Basic Standing Order B Follow Trauma Assessment and Management Protocol.
-Control external hemorrhage with well-aimed direct pressure or a pressure dressing, or elevation and pressure points.
-A tourniquet should be used if bleeding cannot be controlled by other methods.
-Though tourniquets are infrequently needed, do not delay application when other bleeding control methods have failed.
-Hemorrhage control in a patient with femur fracture(s) may be improved by using a traction splint, apply pressure directly over the fracture.
-Examine the patient for extremity injures (deformities, contusions, avulsions, amputations, punctures, penetrations, burns, tenderness, lacerations, or swelling).
-Check for motion and sensation distal to deformities (both light touch and sharp sensation should be checked).
-Check circulation distal to deformities.
-The primary concern when treating extremity injuries is to maintain proper distal circulation beyond the site of the injury.
-This may involve straightening the extremity. ("Make limbs look like limbs.")
-Stop if severe resistance is encountered or if the patient has significantly increased pain during an attempt at straightening the extremity.
-No more than two attempts at straightening the limb should be made.
-In general, joint injures are left in the position found if there is adequate circulation.
-If there is no pulse distal to the joint injury, an EMT should attempt to align the joint in its normal anatomic position by applying traction.
+- Follow Trauma Assessment and Management Protocol. - Control external hemorrhage with well-aimed direct pressure or a pressure dressing, or elevation and pressure points. - A tourniquet should be used if bleeding cannot be controlled by other methods.
+Though tourniquets are infrequently needed, do not delay application when other bleeding control methods have failed. - Hemorrhage control in a patient with femur fracture(s) may be improved by using a traction splint, apply pressure directly over the fracture.

+- Examine the patient for extremity injures (deformities, contusions, avulsions, amputations, punctures, penetrations, burns, tenderness, lacerations, or swelling). - Check for motion and sensation distal to deformities (both light touch and sharp sensation should be checked). - Check circulation distal to deformities. - The primary concern when treating extremity injuries is to maintain proper distal circulation beyond the site of the injury.
+This may involve straightening the extremity. ("Make limbs look like limbs.") - Stop if severe resistance is encountered or if the patient has significantly increased pain during an attempt at straightening the extremity.
+No more than two attempts at straightening the limb should be made. - In general, joint injures are left in the position found if there is adequate circulation.
+If there is no pulse distal to the joint injury, an EMT should attempt to align the joint in its normal anatomic position by applying traction. - Straighten any grossly angulated long bone into its anatomic position by applying traction.